Some of the most common causes of bus accidents include:

 - Bus manufacturers or mechanics

 Because bus accidents involve so many variables, managing a case like this on your own can be confusing.
-That's where our expert legal team comes in.
+That's where our legal team comes in.

 How Much Compensation Can You Get from a Bus Accident?